-North Liberty’s waste water treatment plant underwent a major renovation and upgrade in 2008 to meet the growing population of North Liberty.
-A state-of-the-art bio-membrane reactor plant, which uses filters to remove particles larger than .004 µ (there are 25400 microns in an inch).
+North Liberty’s water pollution control plant underwent a major renovation and upgrade in 2008 to meet the growing population of North Liberty.
+The plant uses a state-of-the-art bio-membrane reactor, which uses filters to remove particles larger than .004 µ (there are 25,400 microns in an inch).
 The plant’s upgrade from a conventional treatment facility vastly improved the output, and has benefited the local ecosystem, with fish and other wildlife able to return to Muddy Creek immediate adjacent to the plant.

 The $8.4 million plant was the first membrane bio-reactor plant in Iowa and has been awarded the Governor’s Environmental Excellence Award, Special Recognition for Water Quality in July 2009, a prestigious award recognizing leadership and innovation in the protection of Iowa’s natural resources.
 The project was also recognized with a 1st Place Overall from the American Council of Engineering Companies of Iowa Grand Conceptor Award and in the Water and Waste Water category in 2010, and a National Finalist Award from 2010 National Finalist Award from the American Council of Engineering Companies in Washington, D.C.
 In July 2010, the plant recognized as a top performer, and featured in the industry publication Treatment Operator Magazine for its cleanliness.

 A second phase to expand capacity was completed in 2018 to meet North Liberty’s continued growth.

 Help keep our water water system, don’t flush items like paper towels or so-called flushable wipes, and avoid fats, oils and grease.
 Certain users are required to implement best management practices for their fats, oils and grease.